douglasteeple/RoboND-Perception-Project/README.md

 #### Step 3

-I this step I extracted color and normals hisotgram features and trained using an SVM linear classifier.
+I this step I extracted color and normals histogram features and trained using an SVM linear classifier.

 I implemented the `compute_color_histograms()` and `compute_normal_histograms()` functions within features.py in /sensor_stick/src/sensor_stick to generate correct histogram results:
 ```